Weslife2002/backend-quiz3/README.md

     Node algo.js
     ```

+3. Or you want to run the simplified version, run the command below.

+    ```sh
+    Node algo2.js
+    ```

-3. 1000 test cases for the problems are generated and the result is shown.
+4. 1000 test cases for the problems are generated and the result is shown.

 [back to top](#backend-quiz3)